Black harrier

 The black harrier (Circus maurus) is a medium-sized African harrier whose range extends from South Africa to Botswana and Namibia.
 It has a wingspan of 105–115 cm and a body length of 44–50 cm.
 When perched, this bird appears all black.
 However, in flight, a white rump and flight feathers becomes visible.
 Its morphology is comparable to that of other harriers, with narrow wings, a slim body, and a long tail.
-Male and female plumages are similar.
-Juveniles have buff under-parts and heavily spotted breasts.
+Male and female plumages are similar, while juveniles have buff underparts and heavily spotted breasts.

 Distribution and Migration

 In South Africa, the distribution of the black harrier is distinctly polarised in both the Western and Southern coastal plains.
 Nests are concentrated either along the coastal strip or inland in a more montane habitat.
 Nests are generally absent from transformed and cultivated lands.
 There is, however, some evidence from sightings and prey remains that the black harriers do forage in these environments even if they do not breed there.

 Black harriers are migratory birds and their annual movements cover the southern half of the land surface of South Africa (including Lesotho) however, there is great individual variability.
 The majority of these birds undertake an unusual west–east migration.
 They begin from their breeding areas in south-western South Africa and migrate towards the Eastern Cape, the south-west region of Kwa-Zulu Natal, the south-west region of Mpumalanga and the north-east region of Lesotho during the summer months.
 Pair members do not travel together and they don't use the same non-breeding areas either.
 It has been suggested that black harriers migrate in order to deal with food scarcity.
 Unusually, black harriers travel almost twice as fast during their summer post-breeding migration as during their winter/spring pre-breeding migration.
 In many other species, this is often reported the other way round.
 One reason for this is that it's part of their pre-breeding behaviour and that the extra time is used to find the best breeding areas.
 Home ranges during the breeding seasons and non-breeding seasons are of similar sizes, suggesting similar levels of food availability.
 Black harriers show some degree of fidelity to breeding areas (they return to breeding areas they have used previously) as well as natal philopatry (they return to their birthplace to breed) however, large breeding dispersal may also occur.